AFTERSCHOOL / FRIDAY PROGRAM

 Student's Illness / Accident / Emergencies

-If a student is absent from school due to illness, they may not come to the program that day.
-In general, a student must have attended school during the school day to attend the program.
-If a student becomes ill or is injured during the program or exhibits any of the following conditions, his/her parent/guardian or emergency contact person will be contacted and asked to pick up the student within one hour of notification:
+If a student is absent from school due to illness, they may not attend the program that day.
+Generally, a student must have been present at school during the school day to participate in the program.
+If a student becomes ill or is injured during the program, or displays any of the following conditions, their parent or guardian, or emergency contact person will be notified and asked to pick up the student within one hour of notification:

 ∙ Contagious disease